-- Plans of subdivision that are developed on Regional water and wastewater services shall be required to provide for a range of lot sizes, consistent with the existing hamlet character, generally ranging in size from 0.10 hectares (0.25 acres) to 0.4 hectares (1.0 acre). - The maximum permitted density of any Plan of Subdivision developed on Regional water and wastewater services shall be 5 units per net residential hectare (2 units/net acre), and must not exceed the available wastewater servicing reserve at the Georgetown Wastewater Treatment Plan, subject to the policies of Section H4.3.5 of this Plan; - b) Applications for new development within the New Planned Areas identified shall be subject to the applicable policies of Section H4.3.13. - c) Intensification within the Hamlet Residential Area shall be limited to the addition of accessory apartments and , land division where it has been determined to be compatible with the lot area and lot frontages of the surrounding neighbourhood.
-Development through accessory apartments and new lots shall be designed in accordance with the Hamlet Design and Heritage Guidelines contained in Appendix A and the implementing Zoning By-law. - i) d) Intensification within the Hamlet Residential Area shall be evaluated using the following criteria to maintain and protect the existing area character: The built form of development including scale, height, massing and architectural character and materials shall be compatible with the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable - New development shall be compatible with the setbacks and lot siting, orientation, and separation distances within the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable and shall appropriately transition to adjacent properties. - iii) New development shall minimize impacts on adjacent properties in relation to, but not limited to grading, drainage, location of services areas, access and circulation, privacy and microclimatic conditions such as shadowing. - iv) New development should ensure appropriate connectivity to ensure appropriate traffic circulation, and pedestrian and cyclist access in order to ensure convenient access to community facilities including schools, parks and community centres.
+- a) The minimum lot size for residential development on Regional water and wastewater services shall be 0.10 hectares (0.25 acres); - i) Plans of subdivision that are developed on Regional water and wastewater services shall be required to provide for a range of lot sizes, consistent with the existing hamlet character, generally ranging in size from 0.10 hectares (0.25 acres) to 0.4 hectares (1.0 acre). - ii) The maximum permitted density of any Plan of Subdivision developed on Regional water and wastewater services shall be 5 units per net residential hectare (2 units/net acre). - b) Applications for new development within the New Planned Areas identified shall be subject to the applicable policies of Section H4.3.11.3 (New Planned Areas). - c) Intensification within the Hamlet Residential Area shall be limited to the addition of accessory apartments and, land division where it has been determined to be compatible with the lot area and lot frontages of the surrounding neighbourhood.
+Development through accessory apartments and new lots shall be designed in accordance with the Hamlet Design and Heritage Guidelines contained in Appendix A and the implementing Zoning By-law. - d) Intensification within the Hamlet Residential Area shall be evaluated using the following criteria to maintain and protect the existing area character: - The built form of development including scale, height, massing and architectural character and materials shall be compatible with the surrounding neighbourhood and

+- character area identified in Section H.4.3.11 (Character Areas) if applicable. - ii) New development shall be compatible with the setbacks and lot siting, orientation, and separation distances within the surrounding neighbourhood and character area identified in Section H.4.3.11(Character Areas) if applicable and shall appropriately transition to adjacent properties. - iii) New development shall minimize impacts on adjacent properties in relation to, but not limited to grading, drainage, location of services areas, access and circulation, privacy and microclimatic conditions such as shadowing. - iv) New development should ensure appropriate connectivity to ensure appropriate traffic circulation, and pedestrian and cyclist access in order to ensure convenient access to community facilities including schools, parks and community centres. - v) Infrastructure shall be readily available to provide adequate water, wastewater, waste management, fire protection and utilities. - e) Section H4.10 (Implementation), describes the development approval processes and planning tools that the Town shall apply to implement the policies of the Plan and shall be considered as part of applications for new development.